-When the nation's largest private employer announces it's discontinuing employee paychecks in favor of a 100 percent paperless payroll system -- in part through the use of payroll debit cards or pay cards -- it's time to sit up and take notice.
+When the nation’s largest private employer announces it’s discontinuing employee paychecks in favor of a 100 percent paperless payroll system — in part through the use of payroll cards, or pay cards — it’s time to sit up and take notice.

 Wal-Mart is far from the first employer to pay its employees via pay cards, but it’s the most visible.
 What are pay cards?
 We turned to payroll card experts, users and employers to find out.

 In 2008, $17.22 billion was loaded onto pay cards in the United States — up 26 percent from $13.64 billion in 2007, according to Brent Watters, senior analyst for Mercator Advisory Group in Maynard, Mass.

 “It’s definitely grown, and we can attribute a lot of this growth to the current economy, which has definitely positively impacted this segment, as companies are looking for ways to cut costs, reduce the amount of paper used in daily operations — so that means moving from a paper to a plastic method for payment,” says Watters.

 According to the American Payroll Association, pay cards are payroll debit cards that operate much like a bank account-affiliated debit card, complete with a PIN.
 Employees can usually use paycards for ATM cash withdrawals and point-of-sale (POS) or online purchases, though the exact applications vary by employer and pay card vendor.

 The primary difference between a traditional bank debit card and a pay card is the employer creates the “banking relationship” with a financial institution — rather than the employee — and electronically reloads the card with the employee’s wages each payday.